 - Katherine Womboldt '12, an Early Education + Psychology double major

-In keeping with the demands of teacher preparation in the 21st century, the Education Studies program involves a marriage between pedagogical theory and liberal arts/science content.
+In keeping with the demands of teacher preparation in the 21st century, the Education Studies programs involves a marriage between pedagogical theory and liberal arts/science content.
 Literacy, numeracy, social studies, science and fine arts make up the content of the PK-12 school curriculum.

 The ultimate goal is to enhance the total development of the individual while producing graduates who aspire to excellence for themselves, their peers, schools, communities and the education profession.

-A major in a liberal arts or science and completion of the Cornerstone Program enable Stonehill College Education students to acquire the requisite content knowledge necessary to become exemplary classroom teachers.
+A major in a liberal arts or science and completion of the Cornerstone Program enable Stonehill College Education Studies students to acquire the requisite content knowledge necessary to become exemplary classroom teachers.

-Education coursework, coupled with pre-practicum and practicum experiences, are designed to complement this content knowledge.
+Education Studies coursework, coupled with pre-practicum and practicum experiences, are designed to complement this content knowledge.
 Such experiences encourage students to develop a deep understanding of the application of pedagogical knowledge and how it can be applied in a variety of classroom, school and community settings.

 Theory & Practice in a Program Crafted to Fit Your Goals